View Source Cachex (Cachex v4.0.2)

 Options

-An expiration time to set for the provided keys (time-to-live), overriding any default expirations set on a cache.
+An expiration value to set for the provided keys (time-to-live), overriding any default expirations set on a cache.
 This value should be in milliseconds.

 Examples